Marija-Kov/fundamental-learning-zone/books/refactoring_m_fowler/refactoring_m_fowler.md

 Basically, it's better to access a collection (array etc) using a designated method and create copies within those methods to avoid accidental modification.

+## Replace primitive with object

+- Whenever you need to do something other than printing with a primitive, turn it into a class.